 Map of the Azores

-The Map of the Azores gradually emerged and grew since the years 1325 and 1439, where it was represented in several portulans and atlases.
-But it was in 1584 that the first map with all the islands of archipelago appeared.
-See the complete map below and in detail by island.
+The Map of the Azores gradually emerged and expanded from the years 1325 to 1439 when it was represented in various portolan charts and atlases.
+However, it was in 1584 that the first map with all the islands comprising the archipelago appeared.
+Please see the complete map below and detailed maps for each island.

-The Archipelago of the Azores is located in the Atlantic Ocean and is part of the Macronésia region, where Madeira, the Canary Islands, Cape Verde and the African Northwest are also included.
+The Azores Archipelago is located in the middle of the Atlantic Ocean and is part of the Macaronesia region, which also includes Madeira, the Canary Islands, Cape Verde, and Northwestern Africa.

-Divided into three groups, the Azores are composed of 9 islands that total an area of 2 329.67 km2.
+Divided into three groups, the Azores consist of 9 islands with a total surface area of 2,329.67 km2.

 Eastern Group: Santa Maria (97 km2) and São Miguel (747 km2);